-- 1. Someone other than the reporting officer should conduct a complete investigation into the facts of the alleged misconduct to determine if there is probable cause to believe the offender committed a violation.
-If probable cause exists, a hearing date should be set. - 2.
-The offender should receive a copy of any disciplinary report or charges of the alleged violation and notice of the time and place of the hearing. - 3.
-The offender, if he desires, should receive assistance in preparing for the hearing from a member of the correctional staff, another in the end of the correctional staff, another interest, or other authorized person (including legal counsel if available).
+1. Someone other than the reporting officer should conduct a complete investigation into the facts of the alleged misconduct to determine if there is probable cause to believe the offender committed a violation.
+If probable cause exists, a hearing date should be set.

+2. The offender should receive a copy of any disciplinary report or charges of the alleged violation and notice of the time and place of the hearing.

+3. The offender, if he desires, should receive assistance in preparing for the hearing from a member of the correctional staff, another inmate, or other authorized person (including legal counsel if available).